GabriellMagnago/GabrielMagnago3007/README.md

   👋 Hello, I'm Gabriel Magnago

-- 👨‍💻 Currently working as a full stack young apprentice at hurb!
+- 👨‍💻 Currently working as a full stack young apprentice at [Hurb](https://github.com/HurbCom)!
 - 👀 I’m interested in JavaScript, Python, Git, information security
 - 🌱 I’m currently learning algorithms, data structures, and software development techniques.
 - 💞️ I’m looking to collaborate on coding projects, internships, or any initiative where I can apply my learning.